mooreryan/bin_coverage/README.md

 ### Input files

 - SAM or BAM file with recruitment to contigs
 - Text file with one contig name per line.
 These contigs will be treated as a single "bin" and included in the same coverage plot.
+Don't include the `>` in the name of the sequence.
+Note, if the names don't seem to match, try to include only up to the first space in the names file.

 ### Synopsis